HOME BAKING ARTIFACTS

 A NOTE OF INTEREST REGARDING WEDDINGS "BACK IN THE DAY" - & related to the apron above at least through the 1970s.
 The following still goes on today in the small-towns, rural communities, & with some church communities even in the large metropolitan areas.
 Weddings never used to cost thousands of dollars for a hall, catering, etc. In a community, almost everyone belonged to a local church.
 All the women belonged to the Ladies Aid Society or other-named "women's group" which maybe met once a month.
 If you lived "out on the farm," this association with the other women in the area was invaluable.

 These women carried out the social functions of the parishioners & sometimes their community.
 There was a hall (a big community room), attached or in the lower level of the church, with a kitchen, long tables, & chairs.
-For all weddings & funerals of families in the church, women would volunteer when they could, but almost all provided a dish for each event.
-For our wedding, we paid for the ham & one other meat, plus the wedding cake.
+For all weddings & funerals of families in the church, women would volunteer when they could, & if not, almost all still provided a dish for each event.
+We gave each lady a terry cloth, half apron as a thank you.
+Something like that was the norm.
+For our wedding, we paid for the ham & one other meat, probably coffee & lemonade, plus the wedding cake.
 All the rest was donated . . . like a pot luck, for at least 150 people.
 And there was so much food left over that it fed around 40 people at the house for supper, & everyone who came back at midnight after the dance . . . & I imagine for the family for some time after we left.
-(P.S.
-All the out-of-pocket expenses were a bit over $400 for our wedding . . . to the dollar of what we received as wedding gift cash.
-We turned it over to my parents so then everything was paid for, & Mom & Dad weren't out anything!
-It was a fabulous blessing & debt-free.)

 12. COOKIE-BISCUIT-DONUT CUTTERS & JARS, WOODEN MOLDS or "CAKE BOARDS," PRESSES, STAMPS, etc. (COOKIE CUTTERS: There are "cookie cutter" clubs & many "collectors," & I'm sure they all have their stories!)
-(COOKIE JARS: The Sweet Shop Restaurant in St. Paul, Nebraska, has over 1500 cookie jars lining the walls!)
+(COOKIE JARS: The Sweet Shop Restaurant in St. Paul, Nebraska, HAD over 1800 cookie jars lining the walls by 2023!
+The owner retired & sold all.
+Things like that history come & go!
+I'm just hoping this core collection of grandma-ma-mas' related baking artifacts will have an on-the-land home one day soon, in order to be a historical preservation, educational, & enjoyable experience for many for a long time to come😉.)

 Donut Cutter